So You Think You Have IBS? What to Do Next

 That’s where therapy comes in.
 Not because it’s “all in your head,” but because your brain and gut are deeply connected.
 Therapists familiar with GI issues, especially those trained in modalities like CBT or gut-directed hypnotherapy, can be a powerful part of your team.

 IBS is a real, and sometimes challenging, condition that deserves proper diagnosis and treatment.
-But it doesn’t have to be challenging.
+But you don’t have to do it alone.
 You deserve to gain back all that you’ve lost to IBS and the torment of its symptoms.
 You deserve not to feel bound to your home because you’re fearful of an unexpected bathroom trip showing up out of nowhere.
 You deserve to gain back freedom in where you eat or what you eat.
 You deserve to be symptom-free and empowered to do the activities you love.

 If this has resonated with you and you are looking for more guidance on managing your IBS symptoms, please reach out to our team of trained dietitians who are here and ready to help you on your healing journey.
 You don’t have to figure this out all on your own, and you deserve proper care.

-Written by Lauren Hebert, MS, RDN, LD, Registered Dietitian Nutritionist at CV Wellbeing
+Lauren Hebert, MS, RDN, LD, registered dietitian nutritionist at CV Wellbeing

 Next